One for the Ages: Mats Naslund’s 1985-86 NHL Season

 From the 1980-81 NHL season up through this present 2018-19 season, the Canadiens have had one player assemble a 100-point season.
 This seems especially difficult to accept when knowing that the 1980s and early-1990s were chock full of goals and points.
 Yet while the Edmonton Oilers and New York Islanders ran roughshod on the stats columns during their glory days, Montreal for once took more of a back seat.

 That is, with the exception of one particular campaign.
 After wrapping up the 1970s with four straight Stanley Cup championships, Montreal went into a bit of a drought.
-They would have one season in the midst of the Wayne Gretzky’s glory days in which they would reach hockey’s pinnacle.
+They would have one season in the midst of the Wayne Gretzky glory days in which they would reach hockey’s pinnacle.
 Not by any coincidence, when the Canadiens raised the Stanley Cup for the 1985-86 season, Mats Naslund would record the only 100-point season of his career – 110 points to be exact.
 No Canadien has reached the century plateau since, and perhaps not surprisingly Montreal has only won a single Cup since.

 The 100 points, a single championship in the middle of a decade, the goodbye to the great Habs of decades prior – these are what essentially make Naslund’s 1985-86 season one for the ages.